xiaxueyi00-eng/cart253/air-jam/README.md

 This bit should attribute any code, assets or other elements used taken from other sources.
 For example:

 > - This project uses [p5.js](https://p5js.org).
-> - The Week 3 group assignment served as the inspiration for the blinking eyes (using `frameCount` with conditionals) concept.
+> - The Week 3 group assignment inspired the blinking eyes concept (using frameCount with conditionals).
 > - Using `scale()` and `mouseWheel()`, dynamic resizing was added to the heart shape, which was inspired by basic geometric combinations (two circles and one triangle).
 > - Usine `lerpColor()` from [p5.js](https://p5js.org).